ChrisW-priv/PersonalVault/notes/Vector addition.md

 ---
-title: "Vector addition"
+categories: []
 date: 2025-02-14
-description: ""
+description: No description provided.
 tags:
-  - "zettlekasten"
+- zettlekasten
-categories: []
+title: Vector addition
 ---

 Vector addition is a [function](Function%20in%20Mathematics.md) that uses 2 [vectors](Vector.md) and results in a new vector where each component is a result of sum of corresponding components of both vectors.